domfarolino/algorithms/src/algorithm_practice/String_Algorithms/boldTerms/README.md

 ## Proposed Solutions

+### Naive Solution (implemented)

-One solution is to simply for each term, find all occurrences of it in the document, and before the occurrence add the characters `<b>` after add `</b>`.
-This can be done by using std::string::find to find an occurrence, performing the aforementioned operations, and doing the same for future occurrences. `std::string::find` takes an optional second parameter which is an index to start searching from which we can use to find later occurrences of a term.
-We can maintain some `findIdx` which can keep track of the index a current term has found, and start start searching
+One solution is to simply for each term, find all occurrences of it in the document, and before each occurrence, add the characters `<b>`, and after add `</b>`.
+This can be done by using `std::string::find` to find an occurrence, performing the aforementioned operations, and doing the same for future occurrences.

+The `std::string::find` method takes an optional second parameter which is an index to start searching from which we can use to find later occurrences of a term.
+We can maintain some `findIdx`, initially `0`, which can keep track of the index from which the current term has been found.
+Once we find an occurrence, at say position `x`, we'll want to:

+ - Insert `<b>` right before term (at position `findIdx`)
+ - Set `findIdx = findIdx + 3` to account for adding three characters behind the occurrence
+ - Insert `</b>` right after the term (at position `findIdx + termLength`)
+ - Set `findIdx = findIdx + termLength + 4` to start searching for the next term `termLength + 4` positions
+   away, or right after the term we've found plus our character additions

+It's important to realize that we'd want to generalize our offsets and character additions if we wanted to support the adding of more than one type of HTML tag in our document.

+### Complexity Analysis

+Note that we're traversing the entire document `k` times, if there are `k` search terms.
+This gives us:

+Time complexity: `O(n*k)`, if `n` is the length of the document Space complexity: `O(n)`, since we're returning a new modified copy of the document

+### Optimized solution

+We could potentially save ourselves from iterating over the document so many times if we were able to perform the task in one single pass of the document.
+To do this we'd want to traverse the document with the ability to match each search term as they come up.
+In this case we'd probably want to match the longest terms first, so we'd likely need some way to look ahead.
+For example, in the document `minimum`, with search terms `m`, and `minimum`, we'd clearly have a match of `m` right away, but instead of greedily acting on this match right away, it would be nice if we could save our spot, and keep looking ahead while current string we're looking at matches some part of another, longer search term.
+If we match some longer search terms on the way, we can save this information somewhere, but we don't want to act on a match until we've either matched or failed to match with the longest so-far-matching search term.

+The implementation of this would likely be messy and non-trivial, but would produce excellent efficiencies.
+We might be able to keep track of the longest so-far-matching search term by using a trie, but I'm just spitballing here.

+### Complexity Analysis

+Time complexity: `O(n)`
+Space complexity: `O(k)`, since we'd need to store our search terms in a new structure capable of the look ahead technique we previously talked about.